peralese/simple-task-tracker/README.md

 ## Troubleshooting

-- **“Row N: COMPLETE. recurring=false …” in Logs**
+- **“Row N: recurring=false …” in Logs**
-  The `Recurring?` cell evaluated to false.
-For checkboxes it must be **checked** (TRUE).
-For text, accepted values include “Yes/True/Y/1/✓”.
+  Now you also see `recurring cell raw value = ...` which shows exactly what was in the sheet.
+  If you see `"Recureing? "` in headers, the loose finder will still detect it.

 - **“Repeat Every invalid/zero”**
   Make sure the cell is a **number** (e.g., `7`) — not `N/A` or text.

 - **“Due Date missing/invalid”**
-  Re‑enter the Due Date as a date (left‑aligned text is a red flag).
+  Re-enter the Due Date as a date (left-aligned text is a red flag).

 - **“Missing ‘Status’ column; aborting.”**
   The script couldn’t find headers near the top.
-We now **auto‑detect** the header row by scanning the first 10 rows.
+We now **auto-detect** the header row by scanning the first 10 rows.
   If your header is deeper, open `Code.js` and increase the scan window in `_locateHeaderRow` (e.g., to 25).

 - **No emails**
   Confirm `RECIPIENT_EMAIL` and check **Apps Script → Executions** for errors.
 Summary intentionally skips weekends.

 - **Wrong sheet**
   Ensure `CONFIG.SHEET_NAME` matches your tab (e.g., `Form_Responses`).
-You can also rely on the auto‑detect fallback.
+You can also rely on the auto-detect fallback.

 ---